mirceaulinic/mirceaulinic.github.io/_posts/2019-03-14-extending-napalm-salt.md

 ---
 layout: post
 title: Extending NAPALM's capabilities in the Salt environment
+subtitle: Python development for infrastructure management using Salt
 ---

 Having the privilege to maintain one of the widely used tools for network